Spend Smart. Eat Smart.

 Manage your budget and avoid impulse buying by making a list of the items you need each time you shop.
 Trips to the store to buy just one or two forgotten items can lead to impulse shopping.
 A good grocery list cuts down on these extra trips.

 - Organize your list according to the store layout.
 This will save you time in the store and reduce the temptation to buy foods not on your list.
-We have created a printable list template to help you get started.

 - Look over the recipes you plan to use.
 Be sure you have the necessary ingredients.